NOUMAN-7/ATM-Simulator-System/README.md

 # ATM-Simulator-System

-## ATM-Simulator-System
 An application used to filter data form Twitter based on user preference, built with React, Redux, JavaScript, and CSS.

 ## Project Status
-(only necessary if incomplete)

-#### Example:

-This project is currently in development.
-Users can filter tweets by username and keyword and see visual data representation.
-Functionality to sort by additional parameters is in progress.

 ## Project Screen Shot(s)

-#### Example:

 [ PRETEND SCREEN SHOT IS HERE ]